KrazIvan/EH2020/README.md

 3. Does a TF-IDF analysis to see which words were most important for each year.
 Visualizes the result in a chart.

-4. A number of stop words ("ska" and "skall") have great weight in the TF-IDF analysis.
+4. A number of stop words (such as "ska" and "skall") have great weight in the TF-IDF analysis.
 These are removed and then **3** is redone.

 5. Imports a sentiment dictionary and assigns a sentiment score to each word accordingly.
 Gives all NA observations the value 0.
 Then creates a graph of how the use of positive and negative words differs between the years 1980-2015.